ocsoares/twitch-mention-notifier/README.md

 1. Fork the repository. 🍴
 2. Create a new branch with your feature or bug fix: `git checkout -b my-feature`.
+3. Start your changes by running the `build:watch` and `webpack:watch` scripts from the package.json.
-3. Commit your changes: `git commit -m 'Added a new feature'`.
+4. Commit your changes: `git commit -m 'Added a new feature'`.
-4. Push to the branch: `git push origin my-feature`.
+5. Push to the branch: `git push origin my-feature`.
-5. Open a pull request on GitHub.
+6. Open a pull request on GitHub.

 ## License 📄